ybiquitous/aufgaben/README.md

 # Aufgaben

-> Provide useful Rake tasks
+The collection of useful Rake tasks.

 ## Installation